Preparation for the Test Of English as Foreign Language (TOEFL iBT)

 Q: Which TOEFL should I take, paper based, computer based or IBT?

-A: Although during 2006 the three formats were available, today you can only take TOEFL iBT, that is, the Internet based version.
-The computer based test (TOEFL CBT) is no longer available.
+A: Although during 2006 the three formats were available, today you can only take TOEFL iBT, that is, the Internet-based version.
+The computer based test (TOEFL CBT) is no longer available in Chile and most countries.
 For updates please visit the ETS website at www.toefl.org

 A: No. You can only take the test in authorized test centers.
 You will see there is a number of different options across the country.